 Two fairs take place annually on Oatlands Drive Stray, the first over the spring bank holiday and the second over the August bank holiday.
 Circuses take place periodically.
 All circuses authorised by us will be non-animal events.

 The Stray bonfire

-Organised by Harrogate and District Round Table, the bonfire will take place on Oatlands Drive Stray, Harrogate, on Saturday 4 November.
-There's no parking on any part of the Stray grass or surrounding verges.
+Organised by Harrogate and District Round Table, the bonfire took place on Oatlands Drive Stray, Harrogate on Saturday 2 November 2019.
+There is no parking on any part of the Stray grass or surrounding verges.